NotYourGuy/fail2ban-slack-action/Readme.md

 ## Synopsis

-If you’re like me, staying on top of server logs is near impossible when you’re administrating more than one website.
-Even if I had the time, I don’t have the screen real estate to tail all of my server logs.

-But I always have time for Slack.
-It’s on my phone, my computer, and my mind half the day.
-It makes it easy to communicate when and where you want to.

 Using Fail2Ban, we can receive Slack notifications when a jail executes a ban or unban action.
 When the action is trigger, a notification will be sent to the slack channel of your choice with the corresponding jail name and offending IP.

 ## Requirements